 Get a detailed list of your out-of-pocket expenses for the delivery and your hospital stay months ahead of your due date.
 Some hospitals require partial payment in advance.
 Plan ahead so you won’t be stuck in the finance office when you should be in the delivery suite.

-If you don't have health insurance, you can enroll only during an open enrollment period.
-If you're buying insurance on your own, open enrollment for 2017 runs from Nov.
-1, 2016 to Jan.
-31, 2017.
+If you don’t have health insurance, you can enroll only during an open enrollment period unless a qualifying event, such as a job loss, starts a special enrollment for you.
 If you want to get on your workplace health insurance plan, your employer can give you the dates of its open enrollment.